Union of Right Forces: Political public organization (2011–present)

 In 2011, a group of former members accused the Right Cause of being too close to the Russian government under Vladimir Putin and refounded the SPS, registering it as a political public organization.
-As a consequence, the International Democrat Union suspended the membership of the Right Cause and returned it to the new SPS.
+As a consequence, the International Democracy Union suspended the membership of the Right Cause and returned it to the new SPS.

 On 27 February 2014, the SPS formally condemned the 2014 Russian invasion of Ukraine.